kubera/kubera.github.com/_posts/2016-04-02-mavenize-an-ant-application.md

 tags: [maven, ant, svn, git]
 ---

-We're changing our modularized application at work from building with Ant and deploying all manually to Maven.
+We're changing our modularized application at work from building and deploying with Ant to Maven.
 The requirements to that process is:

 * my colleagues can go on working without being involved in that task
 * not loosing any _svn_ history